Why Do We Have Missed Upper Thoracic Syndrome?

-Musculoskeletal problems stemming from the upper thoracic spine are often missed or misdiagnosed as cervical in nature, by both physiotherapists and medical professionals alike.
-This leads to partial or non-resolution of the client’s symptoms, leaving the health professional confounded and client helpless and frustrated.
+Musculoskeletal problems that stem from the upper thoracic spine are often missed or misdiagnosed as cervical in nature by both physiotherapists and medical professionals alike.
+This leads to partial or non-resolution of the client’s symptoms.
+It causes proper diagnosis of upper thoracic syndrome to be missed.
+At the same time, it leaves the health professional confounded and client helpless and frustrated.
 This article discusses how this may happen and looks at the diagnosis and management of a client who had both cervical and thoracic problems but presented like a cervical disc lesion.

-Missed and misdiagnosis of the upper thoracic spine problems are not uncommon since both subjective and objective assessments of the cervical spine can have similar signs and symptoms to that of the upper thoracic.
-This is because, the lower cervical and upper thoracic are very closely linked with regards to cervical movements, particularly, cervical flexion and extension.
+Missed upper thoracic syndrome and misdiagnosis of the upper thoracic spine problems are not uncommon since both subjective and objective assessments of the cervical spine can have similar signs and symptoms to that of the upper thoracic.
+This is because the lower cervical and upper thoracic are very closely linked with regards to cervical movements, particularly, cervical flexion and extension.
 The upper thoracic spine can also refer symptoms to the arm and forearm.
-Another reason for further confusion is a condition called the T4 syndrome.

 The following is a case study of a client who had both a cervical disc prolapsed and a T4 syndrome concurrently.

-Mr C presented to Core Concepts with complaints of sharp shooting pain in his (L) posterior lateral arm, which is aggravated by sneezing, coughing and slouching.
+Mr C came to Core Concepts with complaints of sharp shooting pain in his (L) posterior lateral arm.
+Sneezing, coughing and slouching aggravated the pain.
 Mr C also complained of numbness in the tips of the 1st and 2nd phalanges.

-The onset of numbness was insidious, which occurred 3-4 months prior to presentation at the clinic.
+The onset of numbness was insidious.
+This occurred 3-4 months prior to presentation at the clinic.

 Mr C consulted and had treatment from a Chinese physician trained in Traditional Chinese Medicine for a few months which did not result in any significant changes.
 Mr C reported that he developed the sharp shooting pain into his posterior lateral arm after manipulation was performed on his neck by the Chinese physician.